 Aboriginal Culture on the North Coast

-Discover the customs and traditions of the traditional land owners on the NSW North Coast.
-From walking tours to quad biking adventures, there are plenty of cultural experiences on offer, as well as stunning art galleries and exhibitions.
+Discover the rich customs and ancient traditions of NSW North Coast’s Traditional Owners.
+From Aboriginal-guided walking tours to fascinating art galleries and exhibitions, there are plenty of authentic cultural experiences along this breathtaking coastline.

-On the Coffs Coast, The Yarrawarra Aboriginal Cultural Centre has an indigenous art gallery and Bush Tucker Café.
-Combine your visit with a stand-up paddle boarding tour with Wajaana Yaam Adventure Tours.
+On the Coffs Coast in Gumbaynggirr country, the Yarrawarra Aboriginal Cultural Centre has an exceptional indigenous art gallery and Bush Tucker Cafe.
+Top off your visit with an eco-cultural tour on a stand-up paddleboard with Wajaana Yaam Adventure Tours.

-Enjoy a cultural adventure on the incredible Worimi Sand Dunes with Sand Dune Adventures.
-Explore the largest coastal moving sand mass in the southern hemisphere on 400cc quad bikes with an Aboriginal guide.
-You will visit ancient campsites, learn about local bush foods and medicines and experience the thrill of riding over the dunes.
+Enjoy a cultural adventure exploring the spectacular Worimi Sand Dunes with Sand Dune Adventures.
+Roam the largest moving coastal dunes in the southern hemisphere on 400cc quad bikes with an Aboriginal guide.
+You’ll visit ancient campsites, learn about local bush foods and medicines, and experience the thrill of riding over the dunes.

 Learn local Dreaming stories on a Gaagal Wanggaan National Park Tour while tasting some bush tucker.
 The Gaagal Yuludarla (Ocean Dreaming) Tour is a 1.5hr walk at beautiful Scotts Head, and the Gaagal Wanggaan Tour is a 2.5hr walk through serene bushland and beach.